-Broadway Fields can be easily accessed from the DLR station with paths on both sides of the river, and is completely open to Brookmill Road.
+You can easily enter Broadway Fields from the DLR station as there are paths on both sides of the river, and the park is completely open to Brookmill Road.
 It provides a basketball court, a 5-a-side football court, and a concrete table tennis table, but in my view it is a soulless place, lacking in atmosphere, overlooked by blocks of new flats and lying between a busy road, the river, and the DLR.

-On all occasions I visited there were people using the facilities but I wonder if they could be more attractively presented?
+Every time I visited people were using the facilities which are clearly popular.
+But I wondered if they could be more attractively presented?
 Perhaps some shrubs, or better maintained planting along the river?
 But perhaps it also needs time to pass for the trees to grow.
-The flats seem to have a lot of young residents – could they be drawn into a ‘Friends’ group and taught about gardening?
-An enquiry to Glendale Management, responsible for the maintenance of the park, about the possibility of setting up workshops on gardening has not been answered – and yet they profess an interest in communities!
+The flats seem to have a lot of young residents – could they be interested in a ‘Friends’ group?
+Or perhaps some workshops on gardening?

-New trees have been planted, 12 in total; Scots pine (blue), Alder (yellow), Redwood (red), and London Plane (purple), but I wonder if more could be done.
-The Ravensbourne River can’t be seen and obviously needs to be railed off, but nothing draws one’s attention to it, and how attractive it is, and the area alongside the river is messy rather than wild.
+Glendale Management has planted twelve new trees; Scots pine (blue), Alder (yellow), Redwood (red), and London Plane (purple).
+I wonder if more could be done here?
+The Ravensbourne River is ‘invisible’ and the railing is obviously necessary, but nothing draws one’s attention to it.
+It is a very attractive, and unexpected river here, and quite wide, but the area alongside the river is messy and rather wild.

 After Broadway Fields the path leads along and then over the river to the Stephen Lawrence Centre, before arriving at the formal gardens in Brookmill Park.